Course Syllabus

 Participation and Class Behavior

 Participation in in-class activities and discussions is required and is factored into the course grading.
 Canvas is set to ignore the 3 lowest participation scores.
-The purpose of this Canvas setting is to account for illness, emergencies, job interviews, attending conferences, and other reasons you need to miss class during the semester.
-Please do not request "excused absences" as the policy exists to cover such requests.
-If you have an emergency spanning longer than three classes, please discuss with the instructor.
+The purpose of this Canvas setting is to account for illness, emergencies, job interviews, attending conferences, and any other reasons you need to miss class during the semester.
+Please do not request "excused absences" as the policy exists to automatically cover such requests.
+If you have an emergency spanning longer than three classes, please discuss with the instructor in a Piazza post.

-If you miss activities, discussion, or quizzes due to late entry or early exit to the class, you cannot receive credit for those activities.
+If you miss activities, discussion, or quizzes due to late entry to or early exit from the class, you cannot receive credit for those activities.
 You may always leave class on time without penalty, even when the activity is going of a few minutes over.

 During many class sections, you will be expected to participate in group discussions.
 These groups will be randomly assigned at the beginning of each class.
 You are expected to participate within your group.